elton-develcode/CalculadoraReact/README.md

 ## What is this repository for
 </br>

-> The **Lm-Instala-Parameters** is for configuring system parameters, such as which service integrates with other APIs, as well as some settings of the system or module itself.
+> The **Lm-Instala-Parameters** is a microservice for setting system parameters that installs, such as which service to integrate with other APIs, as well as some settings of the system itself and other modules.

 </br></br>
 ## Requirements